vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 from sklearn.ensemble import RandomForestClassifier
 ```

+Finally we can instantiate our model and fit it.

 ```{code-cell} ipython3
 clf = RandomForestClassifier(max_depth=2, random_state=0)
 clf.fit(X_train, y_train)
 ```

+And we can evaluate the model's performance on a test set.

 ```{code-cell} ipython3
 print(
     f"Accuracy: {clf.score(X_val, y_val) * 100:0.2f}%"
 )
 ```

+Looks pretty good!

+Now you have seen a simple example of how to extract acoustic features from your data with VocalPy, and fit a model to them with scikit-learn.